rockstar1582002/NguyenQuocHung/README.md

 </p>

-- ✍ I'm a middle software developer at [AkaChain](https://akachain.io/).
+- ✍ I'm a fresher software developer at Android mobile.

 <br />